CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

 # Integer overflow or underflow

 ## Description
-- Detector ID: `integer-overflow-or-underflow`
 - Analysis Category: `Arithmetic`
 - Severity: `High`

-These types of vulnerabilities are commonly referred to as "integer overflow" and "integer underflow" vulnerabilities, and they can occur when an arithmetic operation overflows or underflows the available memory allocated to the variable.
+- Detector ID: `integer-overflow-or-underflow`

+This type of vulnerability occurs when an arithmetic operation attempts to create a numeric value that is outside the valid range in substrate, e.g, a `u8` unsigned integer can be at most M:=2**8-1=255, hence the sum *M+1* produces an overflow.

 ## Exploit Scenario
-There follows a snippete of a simple `ink!` smart contract that is vulnerable to an integer overflow vulnerability.
+There follows a snippet of a simple `ink!` smart contract that is vulnerable to an integer overflow vulnerability.

 ```rust